conda/conda/docs/source/user-guide/troubleshooting.rst

 Set a less restrictive ``umask`` before calling conda commands.
 Conda was intended as a user space tool, but often users need to use it in a global environment.
 One place this can go awry is with restrictive file permissions.
 Conda creates links when you install files that have to be read by others on the system.

-To give yourself full permissions for files and directories, but prevent the group and other users from having access:
+To give yourself full permissions for files and directories but prevent the group and other users from having access:

 #.
 Before installing, set the ``umask`` to ``007``.